Ashanti Shows Off Amazing Figure In Crimson Bikini While Posing In Airplane

 Ashanti looked spectacular as she flaunted plenty of skin in her most recent Instagram update.
 She wore some skimpy swimwear that showed off her fabulous tan and toned body as she relaxed in an airplane.

 The singer has just returned home after an extended vacation in Hodges Bay in Antigua.
-Ashanti celebrated her 40th birthday on the island and spent nearly a month relaxing and rejuvenating with her loved ones.
+Ashanti celebrated her 40th birthday on the island, spending nearly a month relaxing and rejuvenating with her loved ones.
 In her caption, she said that she was reflecting on all her blessings.

 The “Foolish” singer wore a deep red bikini.
 The silk-like fabric stretched over her bust and revealed her voluptuous cleavage.
 Its spaghetti straps tied behind her neck in a halter neck style that drew more attention to her décolletage.

 Ashanti teamed the top with a pair of floral psychedelic pants.
-Although the pants were high-waist, it couldn’t hide her toned midsection.
+Although the pants were high-waisted, it couldn’t hide her toned midsection.
 Ashanti showed off her rock-hard abs in the stunning pic.

 Ashanti’s indoor photo was taken inside an airplane.
 The cabin was warmly lit and showed the plush upholstery that she was seated against.
 She plopped her Panama hat in the window, and behind her, a floral bouquet added to the tropical vibe in the plane.

-Ashanti’s 5.8 million fans showed her some love by streaming to view the pic.
+Ashanti’s 5.8 million fans showed her plenty of love in the pic.
 More than 65,000 people have already liked the image, while others showed their appreciation by posting in the comments section.
 Most of her admirers complimented the songstress while others left a slew of emoji to show how they felt about her.

 “You’ve been a blessing to us for almost 20 years,” one person noted.